(c) U Myo Thame/HelpAge International

-- Supporting humanitarian organisations: we are working with organisations in Kenya, Pakistan and the UK to better integrate ageing and disability into their humanitarian programme.
-Eight dedicated Age and Disability Inclusion Advisors, who are trained and supported by the ADCAP programme, will work to change their organisation's policy and practice on the ground and apply a more inclusive approach.
+To strengthen individual and organisational capacity, we are working with organisations in Kenya, Pakistan and the UK to better integrate ageing and disability into their humanitarian programmes.
+Eight dedicated age and disability inclusion advisors, trained and supported by ADCAP, are changing their organisation's policy and practice to apply a more inclusive approach to their work.

 Who is involved?

-ADCAP is an initiative of the Age and Disability Consortium, a group of seven agencies working to promote age and disability inclusive humanitarian assistance: CBM, DisasterReady.org, Handicap International, HelpAge International, IFRC, Oxford Brookes University and RedR UK.
+It is an initiative of the Age and Disability Consortium, a group of seven agencies working to promote age and disability-inclusive humanitarian assistance: CBM, DisasterReady.org, Handicap International, HelpAge International, IFRC, Oxford Brookes University and RedR UK.
 The consortium brings together leading agencies on ageing, disability and training, combining their experience and expertise to implement this programme.

 Interested in learning more?